-What exactly is casual dressing and how do you dress casual without wandering into frumpy-ville?
+What exactly is casual dressing and how do you dress casually without wandering into frumpy-ville?
 What qualifies as casual women’s clothes over 40?

-Here’s a look at what casual dressing means and some ideas for how to dress casual over 40.
+Here’s a look at what casual dressing means and some ideas for how to dress casually over 40.

 Nailing Casual Dressing

-The trick, I believe, to dressing casual over 40 is to dress is to wear casual pieces but keep your look classy.
+The trick, I believe, to dressing casually over 40 is to dress is to wear casual pieces but keep your look classy.

 Casual Doesn’t Mean Sloppy

-Let’s be honest ladies, where once we could throw on a pair of jeans and a t-shirt and look fabulous, when you reach a certain age, a little (or a lot!) more maintenance is required.
+Let’s be honest ladies, where once we could throw on a pair of jeans and a t-shirt and look fabulous when we reach a certain age, a little (or a lot!) more maintenance is required.
 If we’re not aware of this, or not willing to make a small effort, it can become easy to let ourselves go.
 Sometimes it sneaks up on us.

 While it sounds good in theory, this laissez-faire attitude is really just a slippery slope to Frumpville.
 (If you suspect you’re veering down this road, check out my article, 10 Sure Signs You Are Looking Frumpy After 40.)

 Just so we’re clear about this, let me say it again and this time repeat after me: “Casual does not mean anything goes.”
 That’s particularly true when you’re over 40.